Less QQE, more YCC? With new framework, BOJ braces for long-term battle

 Policymakers who work for Kuroda say he is a pragmatist open to new ideas and willing to be flexible on policy.
 "If he sees benefits in changing things, he'll do so without hesitation," said one official.
 "He doesn't like making excuses."

-In a speech two weeks ago, Kuroda emphasized how the BOJ's policies were pushing down real interest rates.
+In a speech two weeks ago, Kuroda emphasised how the BOJ's policies were pushing down real interest rates.
 He did not mention the base money target.

 In a departure from his earlier approach, he told reporters on Wednesday: "In the short-term, there isn't a clear link between the base money target and inflation expectations."